ericgarciaresearch/noaa_sedna/README.md

 **Shell**

-You will interacct with SEDNA via a shell :)
+You will interact with SEDNA via a shell :)
 <img width="902" height="302" alt="Screenshot 2025-12-02 at 4 35 58 PM" src="https://github.com/user-attachments/assets/3a21a709-33b3-4553-ab8e-6418819832d3" />

 Now that you have an account, and connected to a VPN, you should be able to access SEDNA via ssh in a local shell.